 State Online SNAP Applications May Not Ask Unnecessary Questions Regarding Immigration Status or Social Security Numbers, FNS Reaffirms

-The Food and Nutrition Service (FNS) of the U.S. Department of Agriculture recently issued guidance reiterating that states must not deter access to the Supplemental Nutritional Assistance Program (SNAP, formerly food stamps) for eligible applicants living in mixed immigration status households.
+On February 18, 2011, the Food and Nutrition Service (FNS) of the U.S. Department of Agriculture issued guidance reiterating that states must not deter access to the Supplemental Nutritional Assistance Program (SNAP, formerly food stamps) for eligible applicants living in mixed immigration status households.
 From a review of online application forms in 26 states, FNS found many that asked for immigration status–related information not needed to establish the eligibility of individuals seeking assistance.
-As a result, on Feb.
-18, 2011, FNS issued guidance advising state agencies of changes needed to online application forms to reduce barriers to access by eligible applicants in immigrant families and prevent violations of Title VI of the Civil Rights Act of 1964, which prohibits discrimination based on race, color, and national origin.
+As a result, FNS issued guidance advising state agencies of changes needed to online application forms to reduce barriers to access by eligible applicants in immigrant families and prevent violations of Title VI of the Civil Rights Act of 1964, which prohibits discrimination based on race, color, and national origin.

 FNS directs its regional offices to work with state agencies to improve their online applications by May 19, 2011.
 This is a wonderful opportunity for advocacy groups to work with their state agencies and regional FNS offices to ensure that online application forms and agency enrollment procedures for SNAP do not deter eligible immigrants and their U.S. citizen family members from applying for benefits.